-According to your genotype, you are predisposed to oxidative stress due to sports.
-Other genetic and clinical factors may also play a role.
+According to your genotype, you are not particularly predisposed to suffer oxidative stress due to sport.
+However, other genetic and clinical factors may play a role.
 Broccoli, blueberries, carrots, tomatoes, cocoa, peppers, almonds, green tea, red wine in moderation, and some vegetable oils, such as olive oil, are antioxidant foods.
-Other micronutrients, such as selenium, beta-carotene, and vitamins C and D, also have this effect.
+Other micronutrients, such as selenium, beta-carotene and vitamins C and D, also have this effect.